 Let’s unpack the short-term benefits first.

-1. Your data will be clean and your products classified.
+1. Your data will be clean and your products will be classified.

 2. You’ll have a better grasp of your product and category performance.